justtheimpaler/k2/database/postgresql/setting-up-a-postgresql-database-in-a-container.md

 docker create --name postgresql16.10 -e POSTGRES_PASSWORD=rootroot -p 5416:5432 postgres:16.10
 ```

+The container is created in stopped state.

-## 2. Start the container
+## 2. Start the Container

 ```bash
 docker start postgresql16.10
 ```

 That's it!
 The database engine is now up and running and listening on port 5416.
-However, there's no database space or service account yet created.
+However, there's no database or service account created yet.
 Let's do that now.

-## 3. Create the database and service account
+## 3. Create the Database and Service Account

 Create the database `data` with the service account `user1`/`pass1`: